andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/FEAT_GUI.rst

 .. figure:: FEAT_GUI_Demonstration.gif

-  Make sure to check whether the TR and number of volumes matches up with what you acquired at the scanner.
+  Make sure to check whether the TR and number of volumes matches what you acquired at the scanner.
 If you have any questions about the parameters you used, ask your scan technician.

 The next two tabs, Pre-stats and Registration, will be discussed in the following chapters.
-To resume the tutorial on the preprocessing steps, click the ``Next`` button.
+To resume the tutorial on the preprocessing steps, click the Next button.